Understanding Closing Costs as a Seller in Santa Fe

 Beyond repairs, some sellers offer concessions to help attract buyers and move the sale along.
 A common concession is agreeing to cover part of the buyer's closing costs, which can make your home more appealing in a competitive market.
 Offering concessions strategically can help you secure a higher sale price or a quicker closing.

 Property taxes are another factor that affects your final closing costs, as any outstanding property taxes must be settled at closing.
-In Santa Fe, property taxes are typically prorated based on the portion of the year you owned the home.
-If you’ve already paid property taxes for the full year, you may receive a credit for the buyer’s portion.
-On the other hand, if you still owe taxes, those will be deducted from your final proceeds at closing.
+In Santa Fe County, the effective property tax rate is approximately 0.46% of assessed value, though the exact figure varies by ZIP code and taxing district.
+Property taxes are prorated based on the portion of the year you owned the home.
+If you've already paid property taxes for the full year, you may receive a credit for the buyer's portion; if you still owe taxes, those will be deducted from your final proceeds at closing.

 If your home is in a neighborhood with a homeowners association (HOA), you'll also need to ensure that all outstanding dues are paid before closing.
 Some HOAs charge a document preparation fee for providing essential documents to the buyer.
 Checking with your HOA in advance will help you avoid any last-minute surprises.